Mahmud-Kandawala/MongoDB-Sikorsky-Archvies-Demo/README.md

 ## File Link Update Script
 The filelink.py script updates the "fileLink" field in all collections to include the actual file path of the Excel files.

+## PDF Processing Scripts

+### ExtractPDF.py

+This script takes the PDFs from a collection, extracts the text, and uploads the extracted text as a new field in the collection.

+### SearchPDF.py

+This script allows you to enter keywords or sentences that you want to find from the extracted text.

+### SearchPageNumber.py

+This script takes a keyword and directly searches through the PDF without having to extract the text first.
+Both search options are possible because of the file path stored in the database for the `fileLink` field.

 ## Contributing